Home

 Will it look bad if I change the grounds for divorce?

 Brette's Answer: Changing grounds is not a problem for you in the case at all.
-All the court cares about is whether there is a valid grounds.
+All the court cares about is whether there are valid grounds.
 It sounds like your spouse doesn't want to admit to the grounds you used, probably because it makes him look bad.
 Abandonment is about facts - date of leaving and so on, and is not about a person's behavior, which makes it easier for some people to admit to.
-Using a grounds your spouse will admit to will make things much easier for you.
-If you have to have a grounds trial, it will get expensive and emotionally painful for everyone. » Return to top
+Using a ground for divorce that your husband will admit to will ultimately make things much easier on you.
+If your husband contest the grounds for divorce, the court will order a grounds trial, which can be emotionally painful and expensive for everyone involved.

 Can you change the grounds for divorce after the divorce is over?

-Brette's Answer: No. If the divorce was filed for one reason, that is the reason it would be granted for.
+Brette's Answer: No. If the divorce was filed for one reason that is the reason it would be granted for.
 You cannot change it.
 If adultery did in fact happen, why don't you just explain that to him?
-If he doesn't believe you, personally I would question his stance on this. » Return to top
+If he doesn't believe you, personally I would question his stance on this.

-What can I do if I disagree with the grounds for divorce?
+What if I disagree with the grounds for divorce?

-Kathy's Question: My husband and I have been separated for 7 years.
+Kathy Asks: We've been separated 7 years.
 He finally filed for a divorce, but he is making me look like the bad guy, stating that I was seeing other men and that I abused him.
-This is a total lie, but what can I do?
+This is a total lie, but what can I do about it?

-Brette's Answer: It sounds like you don't have a problem with the divorce itself, and only disagree with the way the grounds for divorce has been described.
+Brette Replies: It sounds like you don't have a problem with the divorce itself, and only disagree with the way the grounds for divorce have been described.
 If you're willing to go forward with the divorce, you could tell your husband that you will agree, but he has to modify the description of the grounds so that it is not so insulting.
-This is easy to do and should get both of you a solution that works. » Return to top
+This is easy to do and should get both of you a solution that works.

 Can a separation be used as grounds for divorce?

-Brette's Answer: You need to consult an attorney in your state since the laws about this vary.
-In some states, a legal separation is a grounds for divorce. » Return to top
+Brette Replies: You need to consult an attorney in your state since the laws about this vary.
+In some states, a legal separation is grounds for divorce.

 Can he claim desertion if he knew that I was moving?